 Lehigh ADVANCE hosts this toolbox of resources to enhance faculty recruitment processes, practices and the diversity of the outcomes, with special attention paid to issues of interdisciplinary faculty.
 Additionally, each year we host workshops for search committee members to be up to date and refresh our committment to equitable and inclusive hiring.

-In addition to following the steps outlined in the University Checklist, it is important at the earliest stages in the process to plan the evaluation criteria and campus visit agenda.
+While members of faculty recruitment commitees are following the University Checklist, it is important at the earliest stages in the process to plan the evaluation criteria and campus visit agenda.
 Please ensure all candidates receive a copy of the materials in the section 'University Resources for Faculty Diversity Inclusion, Equity, Support and Success".
 This helps to harmonize the information given to all candidates about how the program/department, college and university are situated and positioned to support the success of all new colleagues.
-Please plan a meeting on the schedule to share these resources in a non-evaluative way with candidates.
+Please plan a meeting on the schedule with a pair of Faculty Recruitment Ambassadors to share in a non-evaluative way with candidates.

 Recruitment Toolkit

-- Faculty Hiring forms and information from the Office of the Provost
+- Faculty Hiring forms and information from the Office of the Provost- Includes Instructions for Faculty Search Committee Chairs and the latest documents for moving through the phases of recruitment

 - Lehigh Work-Life Balance For Faculty

 - Faculty Candidate 30 min.
-University Resources for Faculty Diversity Inclusion, Equity, Support and Success; use this form to Request to Schedule the ~30 min discussion- updated July 2021
+Meeting with Ambassadors University Resources for Faculty Diversity Inclusion, Equity, Support and Success; use the form on that page to request to Schedule the ~30 min discussion- updated September 2024

 - Strategic Faculty Hiring Initiative